From selling fruits in bus stand to building a Rs 450 crore turnover fruit and vegetable chain, the inspiring rise of an entrepreneur

 Most outlets were being run as partnership firms, with the family holding majority stakes in each of them.

-However, business has grown by leaps and bounds in the last 8 years.
-They have opened 32 outlets in this period, including 21 in Chennai and others in places like Trichy, Thanjavur, Pondicherry, and Cochin (Kerala).
+However, business has grown by leaps and bounds in the last 10 years.
+They have opened 30 outlets in this period, including 21 in Chennai and others in places like Trichy, Thanjavur, and Pondicherry.

 In a strategic move, they have also started selling dairy products, confectionaries, bread, and grocery items in their outlets.

 “There is a limit to people’s requirement for fruits and vegetables.
 So we thought why not offer other things they would need anyway.
-By stocking more products we are adding to our topline, and also giving customers more convenience,” says Senthil.
+By stocking more common products that are needed in homes we are adding to our topline, and also giving customers more convenience,” says Senthil.

 “I encouraged my dad to go for more outlets.
 In fact, it is my mother who is the inspiration for all of us and the one who cheers us on.
 She is the most aggressive member in the family,” he reveals.